ChaithanyaGandham/Namaste-React/Assignments/Assignment_02.md

 # List down your favourite 5 super powers of Parcel and describe any 3 of them in your own words.

 Parcel Super Powers:
 1. Caching.
 2. Hot Module Replacement
 3. Tree Shaking
 4. Consistent hashing.
 5. Differential Bundling.

-    a.
-Consistent Hashing:
+1. Consistent Hashing:
-            --> It is a distributed hashing scheme that operates independently the servers and the objects in a distributed hash circle or hash ring.
+1. It is a distributed hashing scheme that operates independently the servers and the objects in a distributed hash circle or hash ring.
-            --> It allows servers and objects to scale without affecting the overall system.
+2. It allows servers and objects to scale without affecting the overall system.

-    b.
-Differential Bundling:
+2. Differential Bundling:
-            --> It supports the older browsers.
+1. It supports the older browsers.
-            --> Provides code compatibility with the older version of browsers for our application.
+2. Provides code compatibility with the older version of browsers for our application.
-                    We add the required versions of the Chrome, Firefox or other browsers under the browserslist in package.json file to make it happen.
+3. We add the required versions of the Chrome, Firefox or other browsers under the browserslist in package.json file to make it happen.
-            --> Parcel automatically produces:
+4. Parcel automatically produces:

         <script type="module"> with modern JavaScript syntax &
         <script nomodule> fallback syntax for the older browsers.

-    c.
-Tree Shaking:
+3. Tree Shaking:
-            --> It statically analyses the imports and exports for all the modules and removes everything that is not necessary.
+1. It statically analyses the imports and exports for all the modules and removes everything that is not necessary.
-            --> Even it checks for the css files and removes the unwanted class names before minifying the code.
+2. Even it checks for the css files and removes the unwanted class names before minifying the code.

 # What is .gitignore ? what should we add and not add into it ?